-The DGPS reserves the right to postpone the final examination if the external and university examiner's report not received by the deadline.
+The DGPS reserves the right to postpone the final examination if the thesis examiner's report is not received by the deadline.

-As per, section 7.4 a) of the Thesis Oral Examination for Master's and Doctoral Candidacy Policy, the external and university examiner reports are due 10 Calendar Days before the scheduled examination date If the deadline date falls on a weekend, the examiner has until the following Monday morning to submit their report.
+As per, section 7.4 a) of the Thesis Oral Examination for Master's and Doctoral Candidacy Policy, the thesis examiner report is due 10 Calendar Days before the scheduled examination date.
+If the deadline date falls on a weekend, the examiner has until the following Monday morning to submit their report.